 Shipbuilding in Bowling began at the site of a dry dock that was part of the Forth & Clyde Canal and intended for the repair of vessels using the navigation.
 The Port Glasgow shipbuilder William McGill constructed the 81 ton brig Brothers at the canal dry dock in 1790.
 He then returned to Bowling in 1800 with his brother Thomas and leased the dry dock area for further ship construction.
 The business prospered and continued under Thomas McGill’s sons until 1846 when the dry dock was removed during the enlargement of the canal basin and provision of a harbour.
 In 1851, James Scott joined the McGill brothers and set up the shipyard on land owned by Scott’s family at Littlemill at the west end of the harbour.
 The firm, now known as Scott & McGill, increasingly specialized in the construction of tugs, trawlers and coastal steamers, building 40 of the famous Clyde puffers, which was approximately 10% of the total number built.
 In 1965, the yard was taken over by Scott Shipbuilding & Engineering Company of Greenock and it closed in 1979.
 Archive records show that 39 vessels were built prior to 1861 and a further 460 between 1861 and 1979.
 This 1962 photograph shows the coastal vessel M.V.
 Olive under construction for Joseph Fisher & Sons of Newry. ( Photograph © Alistair Baird.
 Reproduced with permission. )

 This is an aerial view of Dumbarton Rock, a plug of volcanic basalt 240 feet high, which has served as a strategically important settlement as far back as the Iron Age.
 It lies just east of the mouth of the River Leven.
 In the foreground is Dumbarton Castle, whose buildings and ramparts date back to the 18th century.
 There were many fortresses before it on the Rock and between the 5th and 9th Centuries, it served as the centre of the Kingdom of Strathclyde.
 During the ages, it has been laid siege by many diverse groups, including Northumbrians, Picts and Vikings, and has changed hands many times.
-Beyond the rock is part of the town of Dumbarton and the famous shipyard of William Denny & Bros. ( Photograph supplied by Graham Lappin. )
+Beyond the rock is part of the town of Dumbarton and the famous shipyard of William Denny & Bros.
+A remnant of Dumbarton Castle Pier is visible in the foreground. ( Photograph supplied by Graham Lappin. )

 Denny’s of Dumbarton